Curriculum Vitae

 Here you can outline the main stages of your education

-5. Don’ts: No complete list of all courses attended.
-This information is most sent in the appendix.
+- Don’ts: No complete list of all courses attended.
+This information can be sent with your transcript in the appendix.

 Work experience